-Equipment and supplies: Computer hardware and software for Internet access and e-mail capability, cell phones, telephones, pagers, printers, fax machines, copiers, as needed for program implementation; general office supplies, postage, and other necessary program and outreach supplies.
+Equipment and supplies: Computer hardware and software for Internet access and email capability, cell phones, telephones, pagers, printers, fax machines, copiers, as needed for program implementation; general office supplies, postage, and other necessary program and outreach supplies.

-Training: Off-site specific training for identified program staff to attend in order to improve or develop skills in the areas related to operating a tribal juvenile healing to wellness court.
-Note: While funds may be allocated for program staff to attend training, all successful applicants will receive on-site and cluster trainings from the OJJDP-selected training provider for tribal juvenile healing to wellness courts.
+Training: Off-site specific training for identified program staff to attend in order to improve or develop skills in the areas related to operating a Juvenile Tribal Healing to Wellness Court.
+Note: While funds may be allocated for program staff to attend training, all successful applicants will receive on-site and cluster trainings from the OJJDP-selected training provider.
 Funds are not allowed for additional consultants.